 5) Once you are happy with the position of your riflescope, begin to torque down your rings in a criss-cross pattern, moving between screws and turning small amounts at a time.
+Use a torque of 15-18 in-lbs.
 This will ensure that the riflescope does not shift position while tightening.